University of Urbino

 The University of Urbino Carlo Bo (Università degli Studi di Urbino Carlo Bo, UniUrb) is an Italian university located in Urbino, in the region of Marche, in north-eastern central Italy.
 The main campus occupies numerous buildings throughout the historic Urbino town center and the nearby countryside, with a branch campus in Fano.
 The university's enrollment in 2019 was 11,646 undergraduate students and 2,230 graduate students, with 858 full-time or part-time instructional and research faculty across various departments.

-The University of Urbino is renowned for teaching and research in sports science, humanities, biology and computer science.
 Until 2006 it was a free university.

 History

 The University of Urbino was founded 519 years ago in 1506 by Guidobaldo da Montefeltro, the Duke of Urbino.
 One year later, the magistracy of Urbino was granted power to award doctorates in canon and civil law by papal bull from Pope Julius II.

 Starting in the 1960s, under the guidance of Carlo Bo as Rector, the university succeeded in buying up numerous derelict buildings in the historic center of Urbino.
 The numerous buildings which have since been restored are used by the university as department centers, classrooms, and libraries.
 It was under the long-lasting rectorship of professor Carlo Bo, distinguished humanist and Senator for Life, that the university enjoyed unprecedented growth in size and prestige, prompting the former president of the European Commission, Roy Jenkins, to state that "the University of Urbino is an incisive presence in contemporary thought, contributing in original ways to the cultural and intellectual life of Europe".
 This was also the period in which architect Giancarlo De Carlo designed and built the University Halls of Residence and redesigned and modernized several of the university's other buildings.

 In 2003, the university was named after Carlo Bo, after serving as rector for fifty-four years from 1947 until his death in 2001.